auntyellow/math/README.md

-## Brute force maths problem solving
+## Brute force math problem solving

+These problems may have smart solutions with difficult skills.
+However, I'd like to solve them by brute force: either [Proof by Exhaustion](https://en.wikipedia.org/wiki/Proof_by_exhaustion) (for number problems) or [Analytic Geometry](https://en.wikipedia.org/wiki/Analytic_geometry) (for geometry problems).

 - [x] [24 Game Solver](https://github.com/auntyellow/24): gives you all dissimilar solutions
 - [x] [Friends and Strangers](ramsey.md) (Ramsey Number `R(3,3)=6`)